tytydraco/yessleep/out/The_Door_in_the_Attic.md

 I desperately fought to turn the knob, but it would not move.
 “Open the door!”
 I yelled, even though I knew Jeff couldn’t have possibly been the one to shut it.

 “I’m trying,” he yelled back.
 I let go and watched the brass knob jiggle as Jeff tried to turn it.
-“I thought you said it couldn’t lock.”
+“I thought you said it didn’t have a lock.”

 “Stand back!”
 My heart racing, I reared back and kicked the door.